Ernyoke/ervin-szilagyi-static-site/src/resume.md

     *Since December 2019 until August 2021*

-    - Doing mainly integration work for a client in logistics industry.
-Apply enterprise integration patters in order to achieve highly flexible and easily maintainable solutions.
+    - Doing mainly integration work for a client in the logistics industry.
+Apply enterprise integration patterns in order to achieve highly flexible and easily maintainable solutions.
     - Main technology stack for integration consisted of Spring Integration and Java EE technologies such as JBoss for the underlying web server, Java EE 8, JMS (ActiveMQ, IBM MQ), JPA (EclipseLink).
     - Participate in architecture design and implementation.
-Discuss and present technical solution for clients.
+Discuss and present technical solutions for clients.

 - #### Software Engineer/Team Leader